-For many people, the border between editing and proofreading is rather unclear.
+Revision services may refer to editing or proofreading, but for many people, the border between them is rather unclear.
 It's true, they overlap, but there is a difference, and a right order.

 Editing: Once a translation is finished, it must be read again and compared with the source (original) text to make sure that nothing is missing, that the meaning conveyed is the same in both, and that it sounds natural to a native speaker of Spanish.